-Here’s some quick design tips to add a little extra polish to your pages!
+Here are some quick design tips to add a little extra polish to your pages!

 Page content looks best when it’s clean and easy to understand.
-Adding padding or space between elements on page is an easy way to make your content easy to follow.
+Adding padding or space between elements on a page is an easy way to make your content easy to follow.

 Consider the subtle difference between these 2 versions of the same page.

 The page below has 20px padding added to the top and bottom on the progress bar and copy area makes the progress bar stand out more and the copy easier to read.